 Section for Long Term Care Regulation (SLCR) prepares citation reports from ASPEN on an at least yearly basis to identify what citations are most frequently cited and uses the reports to provide training to adult day care providers on frequent citations.

-Full licensure inspections are completed at least upon initial licensing, every year and then as needed for onsite revisits, complaint investigations, participant capacity changes, etc.
+Full licensure inspections are completed at least upon initial licensing, every two years prior to the expiration of the program license and then as needed for onsite revisits, complaint investigations, participant capacity changes, etc.